Seraaron/agora/srd/lists/Gear List.md

 > ### Eg.
 >
-> You could go to the bank and exchange a pouch of gold (+3) for a pouch of silver (+2) and two pouches of copper (+1), which can be spent individually rather than all at once.
+> You could go to the bank and exchange a pouch of gold (+3) for a pouch of silver (+2) and a pouch of copper (+1), which can be spent individually rather than all at once.
 >
 > Or you could spend one third of the gold in the pouch (+1), leaving it with two-thirds left (+2/3).